rubengamboa/4820-slides/ch02-relational-model.Rmd

   * The values can be scalars, like strings or numbers
   * Values can also be nested arrays or objects
 * The **operations** are described using **path descriptors** on the implied tree
-  * E.g., find all rows where the *genre* field is equal to "comedy"
+  * E.g., find all objects where the *genre* field is equal to "comedy"
 * The **constraints** limit the possible structures or values
   * E.g., all objects must have a *title*
   * E.g., the "Genre" must be "comedy", "drama", or "scifi"